Quantum algebra from generalized q-Hermite polynomials: Notations and Preliminaries

 \subsection{Basic symbols}

-For the convenience of the reader, we provide in this section a summary of the mathematical notations and definitions used in this paper \cite{G, ghermite}.
-Throughout this paper, we assume that $0<q<1$.
-For each complex number $a$ one defines $q$-shifted factorials, being
+For the convenience of the reader, we provide in this section a summary of the mathematical notations and definitions, see \cite{G, ghermite}.
+Throughout this paper, we assume that $0<q<1$ and $\alpha > -1.$ For each complex number $a,$ we define $q$-shifted factorials, being